Kvnbbg/DynamicRainSimulator2.0/readme.md

+# Welcome to the EarthDay Celebration !

+⬇️ Preview is below ⬇️

+- Click : Dynamic Rain Simulator 2.0 [Preview](#description)

 # Enhanced Rain Simulator

+Dynamic Rain Simulator 2.0 is a part of the [Earth Day Celebration Challenge](https://github.com/Kvnbbg/EarthDayCelebration).

 The Enhanced Rain Simulator is a visually appealing web application that simulates raindrops falling on the screen.
 Built with modern web technologies, it offers a realistic rain effect that can be toggled on and off.
 The design is responsive, ensuring a seamless experience across various devices.